readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 - There is no easy way to link to specific sections like paragraphs, figures, or code blocks.
 - URL links only work for the html version of your documentation.

-reStructuredText has a built-in way to linking to elements, and Sphinx extends this to make it even more powerful!
+Instead, Sphinx offers a powerful way to linking to the different elements of the document, called *cross-references*.
-Some advantages of using reStructuredText's references:
+Some advantages of using them:

 - Use a human-readable name of your choice, instead of a URL.
 - Portable between formats: html, PDF, ePub.
 - Sphinx will warn you of invalid references.
 - You can cross reference more than just pages and section headers.

-This page describes some best-practices for cross-referencing with Sphinx.
+This page describes some best-practices for cross-referencing with Sphinx with two markup options: reStructuredText and MyST (Markdown).

+- If you are not familiar with reStructuredText, check :doc:`sphinx:usage/restructuredtext/basics` for a quick introduction.
+- If you want to learn more about the MyST Markdown dialect, check out :doc:`myst-parser:syntax/syntax`.

 .. contents:: Table of contents
    :local: